Children's Hospital Colorado

 • Proven and emerging treatment methods: Our team uses the latest evidence-based practices to treat asthma and prevent it from getting worse.
 We also conduct cutting-edge studies and school-based research to advance asthma care, explore new treatments and discover prevention methods.

 • Community-based approach: We work closely with primary care providers, schools and other community partners to promote healthy outcomes and reduce asthma-related ER visits.
-Our community-based asthma initiatives include the school-based AsthmaCOMP and Just Keep Breathing home visit programs, and asthma camps.
+Our community-based asthma initiatives include the school-based AsthmaCOMP, Just Keep Breathing home visit programs, and provide volunteer support at asthma camps in Colorado.
 We also provide school asthma action plans to help your child manage asthma and focus on learning.

 Compassionate care, wherever you are